philhawksworth/deno-wallpapers/readme.md

 ## About the site

-Site built as a simple example of using Eleventy on with Deno and hosting on Deno Deploy.
+Site built as a simple example of using Eleventy with Deno and hosting on Deno Deploy.

 The site includes: